-This recipe is a spin on my stovetop classic Butternut Squash Apple Soup (which has long been one of my favorite healthy fall recipes).
+This recipe is a spin on my stovetop classic Butternut Squash Soup (which has long been one of my favorite healthy fall recipes).
 I decided to see if I could make a slow cooker version with the same deeply simmered, quintessentially autumn flavor.
-(If you love autumn-flavored soups, be sure to check out this newly updated Vegan Pumpkin Soup too.)
+(If you love autumn-flavored soups, be sure to check out Acorn Squash Soup, Vegan Pumpkin Soup, and Instant Pot Potato Soup.)

 How to Make the Best Butternut Squash Soup

 Don’t let the thick, creamy nature of this soup fool you—that luscious texture comes from a blend of butternut squash and coconut milk, no actual cream required.
 It’s packed with healthy ingredients and the cooking method is foolproof!